percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

   // all required operators that we need (pxc, psmdb, dbaas-operator and victoria metrics
   // operator via OLM
   ProvisionCluster() error
-  // CleanupCluster cleans up cluster and removes VM operator
+  // CleanupCluster cleans up cluster and removes VMAgent operator
   // and, or, dbaas-operator, pxc operator and psmdb operator via --force tag.
-  // At the moment PMM should remove VM operator only and keep everything that related to databases
+  // At the moment PMM should remove VMAgent operator only and keep everything that related to databases
   // untouched and the end user can decide what to clean CleanupCluster() error
   // CreateDatabase cluster creates a cluster by using Database struct